tudarmstadt-lt/QASelection/src/main/java/cqa/doc/Features.md

 **Topic features**

 We trained an LDA Topic Model using [Mallet](http://mallet.cs.umass.edu/topics.php) and find topic distributions in training and test data.
-From these topic vectors and words, we obtain various features. *This feature set is yet to be included in the tool*
+From these topic vectors and words, we obtain various features. *This feature set is yet to be included in the tool*.

 ## Evaluation
 We combine all feature files, normalize it and feed it to a Support Vector Machine for binary classification.
 We use the SVM probability scores for ranking purposes.
-The scoring measure used is Mean Average Precision (MAP).
+The scoring measure used is **Mean Average Precision** (MAP).